rjdecore/Sql_Project/Texture-Tales/README.md

 category_name	Category name
 🛠️ Case Study Questions

-1.What was the total quantity sold for all products?
+ # 1.What was the total quantity sold for all products?

-2.What is the total generated revenue for all products before discounts?
+ # 2.What is the total generated revenue for all products before discounts?

-3.What was the total discount amount for all products?
+ # 3.What was the total discount amount for all products?

-4.How many unique transactions were there?
+# 4.How many unique transactions were there?

-5.What are the average unique products purchased in each transaction?
+# 5.What are the average unique products purchased in each transaction?

-6.What is the average discount value per transaction?
+# 6.What is the average discount value per transaction?

-7.What is the average revenue for member transactions and non-member transactions?
+# 7.What is the average revenue for member transactions and non-member transactions?

-8.What are the top 3 products by total revenue before discount?
+# 8.What are the top 3 products by total revenue before discount?

-9.What are the total quantity, revenue, and discount for each segment?
+# 9.What are the total quantity, revenue, and discount for each segment?

-10.What is the top selling product for each segment?
+# 10.What is the top selling product for each segment?

--- Q1.
+<pre> ```sql -- Q1.
 Total quantity sold for all products
     SELECT
           details.product_name,
           SUM(sales.qty) AS sale_counts
     FROM sales AS sales
-INNER JOIN product_details AS details
-    ON sales.prod_id = details.product_id
+    INNER JOIN product_details AS details ON sales.prod_id = details.product_id
     GROUP BY details.product_name
-ORDER BY sale_counts DESC;
+    ORDER BY sale_counts DESC; ``` </pre>;

--- Q7.
-Average revenue for member and non-member transactions WITH cte_member_revenue AS (
+<pre> ''' sql -- Q7.
+Average revenue for member and non-member transactions
+WITH cte_member_revenue AS (
   SELECT
     member,